Boiling Point (2023 TV series): Critical reception

 Nick Clark of the Evening Standard gave it a five out of five stars, commenting that it "gives us just a taste of the anxiety and the adrenaline of this world.
 It's an extraordinary peek behind the kitchen door, and an uncomfortable one.
 But as a drama, the ingredients are spot on and the execution superb."
 Another five star review came from Morgan Cormack of The Radio Times, describing it as "a perfect example of what stellar character-driven drama is."
 Of the casting, Morgan opined that "the magic of having such an ensemble isn't to be taken lightly - it truly is a work of magnificence."

 Dan Einav of the Financial Times awarded the show four stars, stating that "The main cast broadly rise to the challenge but there's a ready-made quality to some of the plotting and scene-setting.
 The point that chefs both depend on and deplore their customers is overstretched...
 It can also strain credulity to make each night revolve around a disaster."
 Another four star review came from Nick Hilton of The Independent, again praising both the “quality of the acting” and the writing.
 Four stars also from Emily Baker of the i, who said that the “TV version never quite matched the heights” of the feature film and bemoaned the lack of screen time afforded to Stephen Graham.

 The Times critic, Carol Midgley also awarded the show four stars, as did Rebecca Nicholson at The Guardian, who also singled out the “excellent cast.”
 The Observers Joel Golby lauded "a brilliant script, a phenomenal cast and some absolutely beautiful filming" and went on to state that "this hugely stressful series is one of the best things on television this year...
 British TV at its very finest."

+The Guardian said the series "piles stress upon stress, with a garnish of extra stress...This is not a leisurely watch", and say some of the personal issues the characters face "start to veer towards the melodramatic".
+However, the review praises the "excellent cast".